VIM is a non-profit, evangelical Christian, foreign mission incorporated under Washington State Laws and regulations.

 Since VIM works primarily with Baptist, Assembly of God, and CMA (Christian Missionary Alliance) churches in Chile, his background serves him well while crossing denominational lines with encouragement, materials, and heart of service.

-Eva Garcia has been doing social work in Mendoza Argentina for 13 years, helping oversee and administrate Christian and non-profit outreach in one of Mendoza's low income neighborhoods.
+Eva Garcia has been doing social work in Mendoza Argentina for since 1999, helping oversee and administrate Christian and non-profit outreach in one of Mendoza's low income neighborhoods.
 Through helping with the daily feeding of several hundred kids, vocational training, off-site youth camps, street VBS, coordinating teams from local churches, and personal one-on-one discipleship with many, her impact is eternally felt and skills honed for service.

 Together they make an excellent team, balancing spiritual purpose with practical service.